 A comprehensive survey of the Big Raccoon Creek was conducted by the Indiana Department of Environmental Management (IDEM) in 2010 to address E. coli.
 Additional fish community and nutrient data from a 2005 IDEM survey was also used in the assessment of the watershed.
 Nonpoint source pollution is the primary pollution type addressed in the document because land-use in the watershed is largely agriculture.

-A draft TMDL meeting is scheduled for June 26, 2013 at 6:00 PM.
-The public meeting will be held at the Bainbridge Community Building located at 201 North Grant Avenue, Bainbridge, Indiana.
-The TMDL program will be described and an overview of the document will be presented.
+A draft TMDL meeting was held on June 26, 2013 at 6:00 PM.
+The public meeting was held at the Bainbridge Community Building located at 201 North Grant Avenue, Bainbridge, Indiana.
+The TMDL program was described and an overview of the document was presented.

 - TMDL Report [PDF]

 - Decision Document Revised (11/01/2013) [PDF]

 Subsequent to its approval, inaccuracies in the final report were discovered by IDEM, who informed U.S. EPA in December 2017.
 IDEM explained that it had mischaracterized how bacteria TMDLs in the final Big Raccoon Creek Watershed TMDL report were calculated.
 A memorandum from IDEM and revised decision document from U.S. EPA were issued as a result.